Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 though his name was not listed as such.
 Hearing his name being called, Shri Maharaj

 Ji all of a sudden took the stage as a speaker.
-This was the first time he had spoken
+For the duration of the

 Conference, Shri Maharaj Ji addressed the gathering for three hours every day.